 Phone consultations can also be booked with doctor or nurse for brief advice and help – call your surgery to book.

 You can now see a GP or healthcare professional online, via a video conference call.
 All you need is a smartphone, tablet or computer with internet access.
 Contact your surgery for details.

 All our practices offer online consultations – available via the GP practice website.
 You can ask questions, report symptoms and upload photos via an online request form and get the right clinical help, service or support you need.

 Are used by practices to interact with patients and careers to send appointment reminders, to cancel appointments and promote key health messages and campaigns.

 Practices are open Monday to Friday – 8am to 6.30pm

 Call your surgery, speak to a receptionist, visit the practice website or use an app, to make an appointment.

 - Most practices open later than 6.30 on at least one evening a week.
 You can book evening appointments – call your GP Practice.

 If it’s urgent call 111 or visit NHS 111 Online.

-- We have five GP surgeries open across City and Hackney at the weekend.
+- Some GP surgeries open across City and Hackney at the weekend.
 Call your local GP surgery to book an appointment and find out more about the help available.